 Inventory comprises goods and in-transit inventory.
 The value of inventory shall be determined based on the cost and net realizable value (NRV), whichever is lower.
 With the exception of inventory of the same category, individual items shall be assessed when comparing the cost and NRV.
-The NRV is the estimated selling price in the ordinary course of business, less the estimated cost of completion and the estimated costs necessary to complete the sale.
+The net realizable value is the balance of the estimated selling price nder normal circumstances, less the estimated costs required to complete the sale.
 Cost of inventory is calculated using weighted-average method.